 The FNI was last updated 31 December.

 The FNI index for the Norwegian economy has been updated with figures up to and including 31 December.
-After periodically strengthening through parts of the autumn, the index stabilized at more normal levels in October and November.
-Throughout December however, the FNI shows a negative trend.
+Following the development of the pandemics, the index fell considerably in November, but the fall does not seem to be persistent.

 - To read more about the FNI, visit our website.

 - To read more about the use of textual data, we recommend: Thorsrud, Leif Anders (2018), “Words are the new numbers: A newsy coincident index of the business cycle”, Journal of Business & Economic Statistics.

 For more information, contact Associate Professor Leif A. Thorsrud, BI Norwegian Business School, +47 988 37 976, email@example.com or Professor Hilde C. Bjørnland, BI Norwegian Business School, +47 464 10 767, firstname.lastname@example.org.